RyanLua/RyanLua/README.md

 I'm Ryan, a full-time student and open-source developer.

+I started by learning **game development 🎮** on Roblox.
+I discovered **open-source software 🖥️** and started to build **my own projects 🔨** here on GitHub.

+- 🔭 I'm currently working on [Disclip], for saving Discord messages as images
+- 📊 My favorite languages are [Luau], [Python], and [C#]
+- 🤝 Top experiences on Roblox use [my projects]

-Here's a group picture of me and my team, along with a bunch of other high schoolers in Boston, where we launched [our project] into the stratosphere.
+Here's a group picture of my team and me, along with a bunch of other high schoolers in Boston, where we launched [our project] into the stratosphere.

 [our project]: https://github.com/RyanLua/Slushosphere